elip12/sorting_algorithms/README.md

 # sorting_algorithms

-The most common sorting algorithms (except bubblesort), implemented in Java.
-These are simple implementations that all sort arrays of ints, but can easily be modified to sort arrays of objects.
+Some sorting algorithms implemented in Java and C. These are simple implementations that all sort arrays of ints, but can easily be modified to sort arrays of objects.

+Heap includes a header file and the necesary functions to build an array-based heap and run heapsort.